yochaigal/cairn/wip/2e/dungeon-exploration.md

 # Dungeon Exploration

 ## The Basics
+The goal of these rules is twofold: to keep the sense of danger ever-present, and to maintain a consistent sense of time and resources used.
+Although the term "dungeon" is used here, it can be exchanged for any enclosed space (mansions, farmhouses, etc).

 - A dungeon **turn**** lasts approximately 10 minutes.
 - Each character in the party can perform one **action** during a **turn**.
 - Actions are extended activities like searching for traps or treasure,  forcing open a stuck door, listening for danger or information, disarming traps, etc.
-- Some activities may take longer, especially if the room is large or the task at hand especially difficult.
-The duration for these tasks are counted in turns, i.e. "that will take two turns to complete".
+- Some activities take longer than one **turn**, if the room is very large, or the task especially difficult.
 - In general, PCs may be required to take **Fatigue** or spend a **resource** in order to complete a task quickly, or safely.
 - A dungeon room is typically **small**, **medium** or **large**.
-- Although the term "dungeon" is used here, it can be exchanged for any enclosed space (mansions, farmhouses, etc).
-- The goal of these rules is twofold: to keep the sense of danger ever-present, and to maintain a consistent sense of time and resources used.

 ## Exploration Sequence
 1. The **Warden** describes the room.